The columnist Earl Wilson once wrote:

 - A family’s financial resources

-- The behaviour of the spouse in matters related to mortgage repayments
+- The behaviour of the spouse in matters related to mortgage repayments.

-How will the house sale be carried out?
+How will the house sale happen?

 Who gets the proceeds from a judge-ordered house sale?